microsoft/AzureArcSCVMMTSG/ValidateInsufficientPrivilege.md

 6) If the account used was not a domain admin and it is added as part of VMM Server administrator profile directly, ensure the domain name specified is the NetBIOS name.

-    For e.g

-    In VMM Administrator profile if you have added abcdef\testuser1, while ARB onboarding script execution, you should use the same abcdef\testuser1 and not anything different like abc.def\testuser1. (abc.def can still be a valid domain name and which can be used for abcdef)
+    For e.g., In VMM Administrator profile, if you have added abcdef\testuser1, while ARB onboarding script execution, you should use the same abcdef\testuser1 and not anything different like abc.def\testuser1. (abc.def can still be a valid domain name and which can be used for abcdef)

 7) Once the debugging is complete, re-run the ARB onboarding script with the same username and FQDN with which the debugging was performed.